seiyria/soa-autofarm/README.md

 * Farm a particular event (`--farm-everything=0`) - start at the mission list for that particular event or use `--specific-event`
 * Farm a particular mission (`--farm-everything=1 --specific-event=X`) - start at the mission list for that particular event list and use `--specific-mission`
 * Farm missions (`--farm-missions=1`) - start at the Bridge
-* Farm a particular story mission - not yet possible
+* Farm a particular story mission - not yet possible, but not likely to be necessary

 ## Gotchas

 * You must use Nox v6.2.6.2.
 It probably works on other Nox versions, but this is the version it was developed against.
-* You cannot move Nox while this is running.
+* You cannot move Nox while this is running (unless you use `--nox-allow-move`).
 * You cannot block the Nox window while this is running.
 * Your SOA settings must be maxed out for everything (Quality, Resolution)